-We see all these ancient Greek fables and stories as lessons, serving us for examples of the future.
-Like the Muses, we should incorporate and embody art and inspiration in all we do, and like Cupid we should be open to love, even when we least expect it.
+Today, we see all ancient Greek fables and stories as lessons.
+They serve as examples of the future.
+Like the Muses, we should incorporate and embody art and inspiration in all we do.
+And, like Cupid, we should be open to love, even when we least expect it.